emmawalshdev/living-landscapes/README.md

      * Quick links to the 'Contact Us' page have also been  included in the footer and in the header (hero image banner CTA) of each page.
      * By encouraging the user to contact the company in many ways, a strong approachable message is conveyed.

-* As a prospective client who would prefer to speak over the phone rather than email, I would like to be able to request a call-back to an online enquiry and clearly be able to view a telephone number and call-times.
+* As a client who would prefer to speak over the phone rather than email, I would like to be able to request a call-back to an online enquiry and clearly be able to view a telephone number and call-times.
     * A preferred method of contact can be specified on the online enquiry form.
     * The company's contact telephone number is also visable on the footer of each page.
     * The compnay's contact telephone number with the message 'Want To Chat?
 So Do We!' is displayed on the 'Home' & 'Contact Us' page.